 The 2022 3M Young Innovators Challenge comprises practical, creative challenges for primary age children to encourage early interest in STEM subjects (Science, Technology, Engineering and Maths) with the aim of inspiring the next generation of original thinkers.

-Our exciting primary Challenge will really get your pupils into blue sky thinking !
+An exciting primary school challenge that will really get your pupils into blue sky thinking !
 Students should design an aircraft within a maximum weight limit and develop a launching device to propel it forward over the greatest distance.
 The Challenge supports learning into push and pull forces, gravity, air resistance, aerodynamics and material properties.

-Five Challenges linked to the Science, Technology, Engineering and Maths (STEM) curriculum to inspire primary and secondary school children to study STEM subjects, leading to rewarding and fulfilling future careers.
+Three Challenges linked to the Science, Technology, Engineering and Maths (STEM) curriculum to inspire primary school children to study STEM subjects, leading to rewarding and fulfilling future careers.

 The 3M Young Innovators Challenge culminates in a prestigious awards ceremony showcasing the outstanding STEM talent of young innovators from Leicestershire and South Nottinghamshire schools.